suny-downstate-medical-center/netpyne/doc/source/advanced.rst

 Izhikevich 2007a model (independent voltage variable)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *Description:* Izhikevich, 2007 cell model defined as python clas.
 Requires point process defined in mod file.
-This version is added to a section but does not employ the section voltage or synapses.
-Instead it uses its own internal voltage variable and synapse.
+This version is added to a section but does not employ the section voltage or synaptic mechanisms.
+Instead it uses its own internal voltage variable and synaptic mechanism.
 This is indicated in NetPyNE adding the ``_vref`` item to the point process entry, and specifying the name of the internal voltage variable (``V``).
-The cell model includes several internal synapses, which can be specified as a list in NetPyNE by adding the ``_synList`` item to the point process entry.
+The cell model includes several internal synaptic mechanisms, which can be specified as a list in NetPyNE by adding the ``_synList`` item to the point process entry.

 Modeldb link: https://senselab.med.yale.edu/modeldb/showModel.cshtml?model=39948